gogodr/popcorn-desktop/README.md

 Allow any user to easily watch anime through torrent streaming, without any prerequisites.

 ***
-This proyect is based on Popcorn Time's Desktop App.
+This project is based on Popcorn Time's Desktop App.
 ***

 ## Screenshots